forcedotcom/code-analyzer/messages/config-command.md

 # flags.rule-selector.summary

-Selection of rules, based on engine name, severity level, rule name, tag, or a combination of criteria separated by colons.
+Selection of rules, based on engine name, severity level, rule name, tag, or a combination of criteria separated by colons and commas, and grouped by parentheses.

 # flags.rule-selector.description

 Use the `--rule-selector` flag to display only the configuration associated with the rules based on specific criteria.
 You can select by engine, such as the rules associated with the "retire-js" or "eslint" engine.
 Or select by the severity of the rules, such as high or moderate.
 You can also select rules using tag values or rule names.

-You can combine different criteria using colons to further filter the list; the colon works as an intersection.
-For example, `--rule-selector eslint:Security` reduces the output to only contain the configuration state associated with the rules from the "eslint" engine that have the "Security" tag.
-To add multiple rule selectors together (a union), specify the `--rule-selector` flag multiple times, such as `--rule-selector eslint:Recommended --rule-selector retire-js:3`.
+You can further filter the list by combining different criteria using colons to represent logical AND, commas to represent logical OR, and parentheses to create groupings.
+For example, `--rule-selector "pmd:(Performance,Security):2"` reduces the output to only contain the configuration state associated with PMD rules that have the Performance or Security tag and a severity of 2.
+You may also specify the flag multiple times to OR multiple selectors together.
+For example, `--rule-selector Performance,Security` is equivalent to `--rule-selector Performance --rule-selector Security`.
+Note that if you use parentheses in your selector, the selector should be wrapped in double-quotes.

 If you don't specify this flag, then the command uses the "all" rule selector.